MIDS-scaling-up/v3a/week06/lab/README.md

-## Part 2: Optimiazation and Quantization
+## Part 2: Optimization and Quantization

 This is a very simple image classification example based on [PTQ_example.ipynb](https://github.com/tensorflow/tensorrt/blob/master/tftrt/examples-py/PTQ_example.ipynb) from the TensorFlow/TF-TRT project.
 You'll learn how to use TensorFlow 2.x to convert a Keras model to three tf-trt models, a fp32, fp16, and int8.
 A simple set of test images will be used to both validate and benchmark both the native model and the three tf-trt ones.

 ### Running
 1. Procure a virtual machine in AWS - we recommend a T4 or A10 GPU and 32 GB of RAM (e.g. g4dn.2xlarge).
 If you are interested in the VM options, see this [link](https://docs.aws.amazon.com/dlami/latest/devguide/gpu.html).
 Use the Nvidia Deep Learning AMI so that the pre-requisites are pre-installed for you.
 We recommend using the latest [nvidia tensorflow container](https://catalog.ngc.nvidia.com/orgs/nvidia/containers/tensorflow).
 When starting the container, make sure that port 8888 is bound to the host, e.g. `-p 8888:8888` and that your firewall allows ingress on port 8888.
-2. Clone this reposisotry: `git clone https://github.com/MIDS-scaling-up/v3a`.
+2. Clone this repository: `git clone https://github.com/MIDS-scaling-up/v3a`.
 3. Start Jupyter Lab with the command: `jupyter lab --ip 0.0.0.0 -allow-root`.
 4. Login to your lab instance.
 5. Navigate to and open v3a/week06/lab/tf-trt.ipynb.
 6. Run the notebook.

-Think about and note the changes in inference peformance.
+Think about and note the changes in inference performance.
 Feel free to replace the model used with a different one and rerun.

 **DELETE YOUR VM when the lab is complete!**